 How is cord blood processed?

-Next, the cord blood is shipped to St. Louis for storage in the St. Louis Cord Blood Bank based at SSM Cardinal Glennon Children's Medical Center.
-It's one of about 24 accredited public facilities in the United States that stores umbilical cord blood for clinical and basic research for stem cell transplantation.
+After collecting donated cord blood cells, Saint Luke's ships the cells to St. Louis for processing and storage in the St. Louis Cord Blood Bank based at SSM Cardinal Glennon Children's Medical Center.
+It's one of about 30 accredited public facilities in the United States that stores umbilical cord blood for clinical and basic research for stem cell transplantation.

 Through this partnership, Saint Luke's is helping increase the world's supply of stem cell-rich umbilical cord blood and helping save people's lives throughout the world.